 Which Should I Buy?

 So, you may be asking yourself, which one of these options is the best fit for you?
-Well the most important thing to consider is what kind of food you will be grilling, and the desired flavors you want to achieve.
+Well, the most important thing to consider is what kind of food you will be grilling, and the desired flavors you want.

 - If you are willing to put forth a little more effort every time you want to cook, then the charcoal smoker is the best purchase.
-You will be blown away with the different combinations of flavors you can develop with unique permutations of charcoal and wood chips.
-The complexity of flavor will suffuse the meat from its outer most layer to its core, giving you a different bite every time you cook.
+You will be blown away by the different combinations of flavors you can develop with unique permutations of charcoal and wood chips.
+The complexity of flavor will suffuse the meat from its outermost layer to its core, giving you a different bite every time you cook.

 - If you want to cook lots of food, at good value, with consistency, you need the propane smoker.
 With unmatched control, you will be able to discover successful ways to cook different foods and meats and recreate that situation again and again.
 Additionally, if you do not want to spend more time cleaning and purchasing charcoal every time you cook, the propane will give you the highest quality of meat without taking all your time to cook.